 From India it diffused also to other Asian countries, and reached Europe

-mostly through Greek, Arab and British mediators.
+mostly through Greek, Arab, British and Indian mediators.
 In the West, it became wider

 known in the 20th Century.
 Today it became a part of the global cultural and

 spiritual heritage.
 Some sources estimate that today, about 300 million of

 Yoga has a number of classic and also modern branches (Patanjali